Skip to content

 Related: Managing Schedules

-Add users to the on-call rotation:
+Add users to the on-call rotation by email address:

 await client.schedule.addMember(schedule.id, {